 Nanna: Oh yes, much greater than that.

-Well, between you and me, I don’t totally “get” that.
+And between you and me, I don’t totally “get” that today.
 I think being a mom to my kids is pretty remarkable.
 I can’t imagine anything beating that experience.

 What could be deeper or more amazing than that?!

 The love and the correction that I give to my kids is, of course, then bathed in that deep mother love.
 When I’m disciplining one of my children, showing him or her the right path to take, instead of the one he or she is on, it’s because of that love.

 Because I love their lives more than my own, I want things to go well for them.
 I want them to make wise choices and do great things, because, well, they’re pretty awesome people.